Mugangasia/Customer-Churn-Analytic-and-Prediction-Model-for-Telecommunication-Company/README.md

 # Business Problem:

-The telecommunications company has been experiencing a high rate of customer churn, leading to a loss of revenue and market share.
+A telecommunications client has been experiencing a high rate of customer churn, leading to a loss of revenue and market share.
 The churn rate has been steadily increasing, and it is crucial for the company to address this issue promptly.
-The business problem is to reduce customer churn and improve customer retention.
+The business problem is to reduce customer churn and improve customer retention by helping predict which clients are more likely to end subscriptions.

 # Objectives:

-Reduce customer churn rate: The primary objective is to decrease the percentage of customers who cancel their subscriptions or switch to a competitor's service.
+Create a Predictive model that will help identify which customers are likely to churn.
+The primary objective is to decrease the percentage of customers who cancel their subscriptions or switch to a competitor's service.
-The target is to achieve a significant reduction in churn rate within a specified timeframe.
+The target is to achieve a charn rate predictive model that is as accurate as possible.

 # Data Understanding